iDK-pseudo/movie/readme.md

 # MovieToones

-***Have you ever had following questions -***
+***Have you ever had following questions***
--What's the **Cast** of a movie you once watched?
+- What's the **Cast** of a movie you once watched?
--What's the **Plot** or **Rating** of some movie a friend just recommended to you ?
+- What's the **Plot** or **Rating** of some movie a friend just recommended to you ?
--Could someone **Recommend me a movie** based on my favourite genre?
+- Could someone **Recommend me a movie** based on my favourite genre?
 Here is a site to satisfy all your needs and quench your thirst once and for all.

 **MovieToones is aimed to provide users with details regarding movies in a streamline and hassle-free way.
-It allows to
+It allows to **
 1. Search for movies
 2. Select one from the Trending Movies
-3. You can even find new movies according to your mood/genre of liking by visiting Suprise Me.***
+3. You can even find new movies according to your mood/genre of liking by visiting Suprise Me.

 ### Getting Started